We sell black swallowtails and painted ladies for release

 Conduct the "magic trick" again.
 This time slow down so students can see what happened.
 Give them a piece of string and a butterfly to try on their own.
 Students will be allowed to take the string home and demonstrate it to a family member.

-Assessment: In their journals, students should draw the various stages a butterfly goes through.
+In their journals, students should draw the various stages a butterfly goes through.
 Students may label the pictures using invented spelling.